gregmoreno/gregmoreno.github.com/source/_posts/2019-03-12-schedule-delays-should-not-surprise-you.markdown

 Flexibility is software’s greatest asset and quickly adapting to changing environments is characteristic of excellence in software development.
 You can add time, subtract features, add resources, or do some combination of the three.
 You have heard this a million times - the famous triangle of features, resources, and time.
 At the end of day you only have those 3 things to work with.

-There will be pressure to give a new end date but don’t.
+There will be pressure to give a new end date but don’t give in.
 While it is uncomfortable knowing you already have a bad date, wait until the cause of the delay and extent are totally understood.
-This is not the time to estimate how much you’ve slipped and tacking it to your current schedule — which is already proven to be wrong.
+This is not the time to estimate how much you’ve slipped and tacking it to your current schedule which is already proven to be wrong.
 This is the time to think through all the new information and possible remedies.

 Delays are commonly viewed negatively and much of it stems from our desire for things to be predictable.
 In reality, software development is an experiment of putting together a diverse group of people to perform a creative endeavour.
 Software development, even after decades of experimenting with different practices, is still not an exact science — it’s more of an art form sprinkled with technical fairy dusts